topliceanu/TDD-like-you-really-mean-it/PVZ-edition/README.md

 - to only create new domain-specific classes as destinations for a "refactoring-move".

 **Be very strict about this.
 Refactoring only happens:**
-- by extracting code from test methods into non-test methods in the same test class, when duplication of production code has been observed.
+- by extracting code from test methods into non-test methods in the same test class, when duplication of production code has been noticed.
 - by moving non-test methods into domain-specific classes, when the solution design eventually starts to emerge.

 Inevitably, there is going to be an initial mental block due to the fact that there is no solution code to test - you obviously can't have tests that talk about a solution that doesn't exist yet.